-Ten healthy men aged around 24 years old spent 1 week sleeping for 8 hours per night at home, they then spent the next 11 nights in a lab.
-They slept for 10 hours per night for 3 nights, followed by 8 nights of restricted sleep, when they slept for only 5 hours.
-Doctors checked their blood every 15 to 30 minutes during the last night that they slept 10 hours, as well as on the sleep-restricted session.
+Ten healthy men, ages around 24 years old, spent one week sleeping for eight hours per night at home.
+They then spent the next 11 nights in a lab.
+They slept for 10 hours per night for three nights, followed by eight nights of restricted sleep, when they slept for only 5 hours.
+Doctors checked their blood every 15 to 30 minutes during the last night that they slept 10 hours and on the sleep-restricted session.

-The researchers found that after only 1 week of restricted sleep, daytime testosterone levels dropped by up to 15 percent.
-By contrast, normal aging sees testosterone decreases of just 1 to 2 percent per year.
+The researchers found that after only one week of restricted sleep, daytime testosterone levels dropped by up to 15 percent.
+By contrast, normal aging sees testosterone decreases of just one to two percent per year.

 Making sleep a priority may help maintain testosterone levels.
-People should aim to sleep at least 7 to 8 hours each night.
-Anyone having problems getting good quality sleep on a regular basis should talk to their doctor.
+People should aim to sleep at least seven to eight hours each night.
+Anyone having problems getting good quality sleep on a regular basis should talk with their doctor.

 Research has long shown that eating well is essential to maintaining testosterone levels and overall health.
-According to one report in the Journal of Neuroinflammation, low testosterone levels and being overweight may contribute to a variety of inflammatory conditions and impaired neurological function.
+According to an older report in the

-The best diets are ones that include mostly whole foods and offer a healthful balance of fats, carbohydrates, and proteins.
-Eating a healthful and nutritious diet can keep all hormones levels in the body balanced and promote optimal long-term health.
+The best diets are ones that include mostly whole foods and offer a healthy balance of fats, carbohydrates, and proteins.
+Eating a healthful and nutritious diet can keep all hormone levels in the body balanced and promote optimal long-term health.